maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 <!-- TOC --><a name="bye"></a>
 ### `BYE`

 `BYE` originates with Dartmouth BASIC where it exits the shell and logs the user off of the system.
 It matched the `HELO` command which performed a login, but `HELO` was not properly part of BASIC itself.
-Its effect in other dialects was varied; in Atari BASIC for instance, it exits to Memo Pad.
-In RetroBASIC, `BYE` simply exits the program in the same fashion as `END`.
+Its effect in other dialects was varied; in Atari BASIC for instance, it exits to Memo Pad, while on PCs it would return to DOS.
+In RetroBASIC, `BYE` simply exits the program in the same fashion as `END`, returning you to the command shell.

 #### Variations: